kgong148/cs122b-webapplication/README.md

 ﻿- # General
     - #### Team#: 87

-    - #### Names: Kevin Cui Gong
+    - #### Names: Kevin Cui Gong, Andres Diaz

     - #### Project 5 Video Demo Link: https://drive.google.com/file/d/1_ykZhB7S0Kxz4kP8zD0WJtNIadAmcM41/view?usp=sharing

-    - #### Instruction of deployment: In order to deploy the scaled version of Fabflix we have to have to run multiple instances in order to distribute the query workload.
+    - #### Instruction of deployment:
+    - In order to deploy the scaled version of Fabflix we have to have to run multiple instances in order to distribute the query workload.
 In this case we deployed 3 instances on AWS and 1 instance on GCP.
 Two of the instances on AWS have a master/slave relationship for sql queries and the other instance on AWS acts as a load balancer using apache2.
 The 1 instance on GCP acts as a load balancer too, again using apache2.
 The way to access Fabflix using these load balancer is simple.
 Use the URL http://public-ip:80/cs122b-spring21-project1/login.html the public ip address is of either the AWS instance that acts as a load balancer or the GCP instance.

     - #### Collaborations and Work Distribution:
     Kgong148: